 10. Funny how people don't resent the handouts that the rich get as much as they resent benefits to people like me, the poorest of the poor.
 Like tax cuts for the richest of the rich that President Bush wants to make permanent during a time of war and a national debt over 8.4 trillion dollars.
 Don't the rich have to sacrifice during war too?
 Or the billions of dollars defense contractors like Halliburton are making off the war.
 Or the record oil profits the oil companies are making during an oil shortage.

 "In the councils of government, we must guard against the acquisition of unwarranted influence, whether sought or unsought, by the military-industrial complex.
-The potential for the disastrous rise of misplaced power exists and will persist." -President Dwight D. Eisenhower.
+The potential for the disastrous rise of misplaced power exists and will persist." -President Dwight D. Eisenhower.11.
+Funny how the people who's parents, or grandparents, or great grandparents were immigrants, have so little compassion for the immigrants among them and how easily they forget what their ancestors had to go through and the discrimination and hatred they suffered.
+Through revisionist history their ancestors are the noble ones who worked hard and did everything right and legally and weren't looked down upon and denigrated by the citizens of their time.

 "War is a racktet."
 US Marine Major General Smedley Darlington Butler